ElePT/various-documents/apply-op-example.md

 # Turning Elena's bad practices into hopefully productive feedback
+## (Feedback on the DAGCircuit Rust interface)

 ## Example 1